BioSchemas/ml-markup-tutorial/docs/index.md

 **The key message here is that chosing the right registry is already a key step towards FAIRer ML resources**

 ## Step 4.
 Evaluating the global FAIRness of the annotated ML resources
-Finally we will breifly explore how to evaluate the FAIRness of the annotated resources.
+Finally we will briefly explore how to evaluate the FAIRness of the annotated resources.
 We will use the [FAIRChecker](https://fair-checker.france-bioinformatique.fr) tool.
 This tool allows to evaluate the FAIRness of a resource by checking the presence of semantic metadata.

 If we consider a [ML dataset](https://www.kaggle.com/datasets/ankushpanday1/heart-attack-in-youth-vs-adult-in-germany) registered in Kaggle, we can see that the dataset is FAIR enough: